raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

   ap.set_pixel(7, 7, 255, 0, 255)
   ```

-## Drawing shapes and patterns on the LED Matrix
+## Drawing shapes and patterns on the LED matrix

 You may be tempted to try and draw shapes or patterns using the `set_pixel` command over and over in your code.
-There is a `set_pixels` command though and with it you can change all 64 LEDs using one line of code!
+There is a `set_pixels` command though, and with it you can change all 64 LEDs using one line of code!
 For example, you could draw a Minecraft creeper face on the LED Matrix:

   ```python
   from astro_pi import AstroPi